Foolish Wives: Critical response

-When released, the staff at Variety, in their review of the film, concentrated on the film's expensive costs and von Stroheim's involvement.
+When released, Variety, in their review of the film, concentrated on the film's expensive costs and von Stroheim's involvement.
 They wrote "According to the Universal's press department, the picture cost $1,103,736.38; was 11 months and six days in filming; six months in assembling and editing; consumed 320,000 feet of negative, and employed as many as 15,000 extras for atmosphere.
 Foolish Wives shows the cost – in the sets, beautiful backgrounds and massive interiors that carry a complete suggestion of the atmosphere of Monte Carlo, the locale of the story.
 And the sets, together with a thoroughly capable cast, are about all the picture has for all the heavy dough expended.
 Obviously intended to be a sensational sex melodrama, Foolish Wives is at the same time frankly salacious ...
 Erich von Stroheim wrote the script, directed, and is the featured player.
 He's all over the lot every minute."

 While praising the acting as excellent, Photoplay called the film "an insult to American ideals and womanhood".

 In 1994, film critic Ed Gonzalez discussed the film and wrote "1922's Foolish Wives begins with the perfect iris shot.
 This is no ordinary 'fade into' effect, but an entrancing reinforcement of the sinister, insular and constrictive nature of the milieu Von Stroheim is about to introduce us to ...
 At the time of its release, Foolish Wives was the most expensive film ever produced, and though Von Stroheim was widely considered a lavish spendthrift, his films remain triumphs of period detail."

 In 2008, critic Keith Phipps wrote "Foolish Wives re-creates Monte Carlo in a Hollywood back lot ...
 Playing a fraudulent aristocrat, in a touch that echoed his own biography, Von Stroheim dupes the gullible, lusts after a retarded teenager, and attempts to undo an innocent American.
 It's like a Henry James novel as dreamt by a pornographer, and it illustrates what makes Von Stroheim such a problematic genius: Is it nascent post-modernism or egotism run amok that made him prominently feature a character reading a novel called Foolish Wives, credited to Erich Von Stroheim?"

-On Rotten Tomatoes, Foolish Wives has an approval rating of 89% based on 9 reviews.
+On Rotten Tomatoes, Foolish Wives has an approval rating of 89% based on 19 reviews with an average of 8.9/10.